 - How many people live in Scotland?
 We have a population of about 5.454 million (2019).

 How many Scottish cities are there?
 7 - Aberdeen, Dundee, Edinburgh, Glasgow, Inverness, Perth and Stirling.

 - When is the best time to visit Scotland?
-All Scotland’s seasons offer something different:
+All of Scotland’s seasons offer something different:

 - Spring (March, April, May) – seeing leaves and plants bursting into life, watching newborn animals playing, sitting by a tranquil river bed at the start of the fishing season, celebrating Whisky Month, Tartan Day and Easter.

 - Summer (June, July, August) – strolling in the sunshine, enjoying a luxurious ice cream, having a blast at a festival or a traditional Highland games, cycling through a leafy forest or along the glittering coastline.

 - Autumn (September, October, November) – walking on carpets of golden leaves, seeing migrating birds flying overhead, celebrating St Andrews Day, waking up to a shimmering frost.